-The FR-44 form is merely a piece of paper (actually, it's just an email now) which states that you have a non-cancellable insurance policy with at least $100,000 in bodily injury liability limits.
+The FR-44 certificate is merely a piece of paper (actually, it's just an email now) which states that you have a non-cancellable insurance policy with at least $100,000 in bodily injury liability limits.
 The form is cheap ($15) but the insurance is not.
 That's because, in order to make it non-cancellable, the policy has to be paid for in advance--usually six months at a time.
 Obviously, that is a financial burden that many people cannot pay.
 If you do not own a vehicle, you still must have FR-44 quality insurance if you want to have a drivers license.
 Some insurance carriers offer a "non-owners policy," which covers people who do not own their own vehicles, but who might need insurance to drive someone else's car.
 It is substantially cheaper than standard insurance.

 Florida statutes require that anyone convicted of DUI maintain FR-44 insurance for a period of three years from the date that their license revocation ends.
 (The DHSMV considers this to be the day that you receive a BPO restricted license following a first offense conviction.)
 Normally, your insurance company will submit the FR-44 form electronically to the Florida Bureau of Financial Responsibility within 15 days of issuing your policy.
 The Department of Highway Safety and Motor Vehicles will not reinstate your driving privileges until they receive the form by email.